MathewHDYT/OneShare/_docs/notes/haskell/higher_order_functions.md

 ### Basic concepts

-Functions with multiple aguments are usually defined using `currying`.
+Functions with multiple arguments are usually defined using `currying`.
-That is, arguments are taken one at a time by expliting the fact that cunctions can return functions as results.
+That is, arguments are taken one at a time by exploiting the fact that functions can return functions as results.

 ```haskell
 add :: Int -> Int -> Int